 How to Replace and Adjust Your Sway Bar

 While it’s uncommon for a sway bar to fail, the bushings often wear out.
 Even if you’re just replacing the bushings, you’ll need to remove the entire sway bar.

-The exact steps vary by vehicle, but it’s not as hard as you might think as long as you have the proper tools and equipment.
-To make the job easier you’ll need:
+The exact steps vary by vehicle, but it’s not as hard as you might think as long as you have a quality mechanic’s tool set and some other equipment.
+To make the job easy you’ll want to have:

 - a vehicle jack